jkim3086/Processor_Design/README.md

 # Processor_Design
-Designed and Built a functioning processor in Verilog
+Designed and Built a fully functioning single and pipelined processors in Verilog.

+## Processor_Design